Footballer George Lebese is now a DJ

 Johannesburg- Former Kaizer Chiefs and Mamelodi Sundowns player George Lebese has taken a totally different route in life after football overseas did not yield the results he’d hoped for.

-The 32 year-old has shared in an Instagram story that he has no team as his contract with the International team, Switchback Football Club ended early this year.
+The 32 year-old has shared in an Instagram story that he has no team as his contract with the international team, Switchback Football Club, ended early this year.

 “Due to the decision the president of the US made on the 26th Jan to close borders for South Africa with no exception!
 I am not able to travel to fulfil my contract with my team and after patiently waiting to see if it opens, two months are passing with no upliftment and the club proposed a termination to minimise risk from both ends,” he wrote.